-One of the most frequent questions we receive from our customers, from novice to experienced, is what exactly is the difference between mild steel and stainless steel?
+One of the most common questions we receive from our customers, from novice to experienced, is what exactly is the difference between mild steel and stainless steel?
 Sure, aesthetically you can see the stark difference between the two materials, but a look under the surface will explain a lot more.

-Difference Between Stainless Steel and Mild Steel
+The Difference Between Mild Steel and Stainless Steel

 When you look at both materials at a molecular level, the difference is simple.
-The key difference is that stainless steel is created from very little carbon and instead alloyed with nickel, chromium, and other elements that provide its chemical properties.
+The key difference is that stainless steel is created from very little carbon and is instead alloyed with nickel, chromium, and other elements that provide its chemical properties.
 This in turn makes stainless steel very resistant to impact as the chromium alloy protects the material.

 One of the easiest ways to tell if a metal is stainless steel is to simply look at its surface.
 Famous for its smooth and polished surface, stainless steel differs from carbon steel by the amount of chromium present.
 Carbon steel rusts when exposed to air and moisture.
 This iron oxide film is active and accelerates corrosion by forming more iron oxide.
 Stainless steels have enough chromium present so that a passive film of chromium oxide forms which prevents further corrosion.

 While the price of steel changes daily, some things remain constant: stainless steel will always be more expensive than mild steel.
 This is due to a bevy of factors such as supply, demand, and energy prices.
 Depending on your scope of work, if you can go without stainless steel, it’ll be better for your wallet.
 However, stainless steel’s durability and inviting look allow it to be a material that a majority of people overlook the costs to have their desired finish.

 Which is Better: Mild Steel or Stainless Steel?